 Have a training plan

 Plan your training ahead of time.
-Give yourself at least twelve weeks to build up your base fitness and endurance.
+Give yourself twelve weeks to build up your base fitness and endurance.
 If you’ve just started cycling, it’s a good idea to give yourself more time.

 Use the training rides to get to know yourself and what your body needs.
 Try out different refueling strategies and gears to determine which suits you best.